Healthdirect Free Australian health advice you can count on.

 What is lung cancer?

 • Non-small cell lung cancer (NSCLC) makes up about 85% of lung cancers.
+This includes adenocarcinoma, squamous cell carcinoma and large cell undifferentiated carcinoma.

-• Small cell lung cancer makes up the remaining 15% of lung cancers.
+• Small cell lung cancer (SCLC) makes up the remaining 15% of lung cancers.
 Small cell lung cancer usually starts in the middle part of the lungs and tends to spread more quickly than NSCLC.

 What are the symptoms of lung cancer?